TheGreatJack/RNA-seq-demonstration/README.md

 # RNA-seq differential expression demonstration

 RNA-seq differential expression analysis practical demostration for undergrad students.
 This demonstration uses data from [Rossini et al, 2019](https://doi.org/10.1093/pcp/pcy240).
 In short the data comes from _Galdieria sulphuraria_, a polyextremophile unicellular red alga that lives in hot, acidic, toxic metal-rich, volcanic environments, in Rossini's study that alga was expossed to cold stress to investigate the transcriptional changes this stress induced in the alga.
-Other stuff is evaluated regarding horizontal gene transfer from bacteria/archea to _Galdieria sulphuraria_.
-Reading the paper is strongly suggested.
+Other stuff is evaluated regarding horizontal gene transfer from bacteria/archea to _Galdieria sulphuraria_. **Reading the paper is strongly suggested.**

-In this demonstration a differential expression analysis between a "hot" normal state vs a "cold" state of _Galdieria sulphuraria_ is done.
-The goal here is to corroborate some of the observations reported in Rossini's paper.
-5 out of 25 libraries available from Rossini's data are used in this demonstration 3 from a cold state and 2 from a hot state.
+In this demonstration a differential expression analysis between a "hot" normal state vs a "cold" state of _Galdieria sulphuraria_ is done. **The goal here is to corroborate some of the observations reported in Rossini's paper**.
+Take into considerated that 5 out of 25 libraries available from Rossini's data are used in this demonstration 3 from a cold state and 2 from a hot state.

 **Note:** This pipeline is probably far from ideal and is just presented as a good enough demonstration of the concept.